-People born in countries with an HBV prevalence of 2 percent or greater account for 47 to 95 percent of the chronically infected population in the United States, although marked decreases in prevalence have been seen among younger persons born in these countries due to universal immunization programs.17,18,30,31 In 2015, the prevalence of HBV infection was highest in Africa (6.1%) and in the Western Pacific region (6.2% in countries including China, the Philippines, and Vietnam), and lowest in Europe (1.6%) and the Americas (0.7%).
-Persons at higher risk for acute HBV infection in the United States include men, those age 30 to 49 years, and in recent years, non-Hispanic white persons.
-Risk factors for HBV infection (prevalence of chronic infection, 3% to 20%), HCV-positive status (1.3% to 5.8%), male sexual activity with other males (1.1% to 2.3%), injection drug use (2.7% to 11%), and HIV-positive status (6% to 15%).10,12,22,32-37 Settings with high proportions of persons at risk for HBV infection include sexually transmitted disease (STD) clinics, HIV testing and treatment centers, health care settings that target services toward persons who inject drugs (PWID) and men who have sex with men (MSM), correctional facilities, hemodialysis facilities, and institutions and nonresidential daycare centers for developmentally disabled persons.
+People born in countries with an HBV prevalence of 2 percent or greater account for 47 to 95 percent of the chronically infected population in the United States, although marked decreases in prevalence have been seen among younger persons born in these countries due to universal immunization programs. ^{17,18,30,31} In 2015, the prevalence of HBV infection was highest in Africa (6.1%) and in the Western Pacific region (6.2% in countries including China, the Philippines, and Vietnam), and lowest in Europe (1.6%) and the Americas (0.7%).
+31 Persons at higher risk for acute HBV infection in the United States include men, those age 30 to 49 years, and in recent years, non-Hispanic white persons.
+12 Risk factors for HBV infection include working in healthcare, having household contacts or sex partners with HBV infection (prevalence of chronic infection, 3% to 20%), HCV-positive status (1.3% to 5.8%), male sexual activity with other males (1.1% to 2.3%), injection drug use (2.7% to 11%), and HIV-positive status (6% to 15%). ^{10,12,22,32-37} Settings with high proportions of persons at risk for HBV infection include sexually transmitted infection clinics, HIV testing and treatment centers, health care settings that target services toward persons who inject drugs (PWID) and men who have sex with men

+(MSM), correctional facilities, hemodialysis facilities, and institutions and nonresidential daycare centers for developmentally disabled persons.6